A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 \section{Application of YSN Selection Criteria to LSST}

-To investigate the impact that our YSN selection criteria could have on the TiDES transient programme, we can not use the ZTF live alerts as they are not fully representative of the future LSST alerts that TiDES will draw its targets from.
-Some of the differences between the two surveys that will affect our selection criteria and the resulting objects are as follows: LSST has different filter bands ($ugrizY$- bands), LSST has a much fainter limiting magnitude than ZTF, and LSST will have a different observing strategy to that of ZTF.
-With this in mind, we adapted the ZTF developed YSN selection criteria for use with LSST data, evaluating their performance by applying them to the LSST simulation used by \citetalias{TiDES_2024}.
+To investigate the impact that our YSN selection criteria could have on a TiDES-like transient programme, we can not use the ZTF alerts as they are not fully representative of the future LSST alerts that TiDES-like surveys will draw their targets from.
+Some of the differences between the two surveys that will affect our selection criteria and the resulting objects are as follows: LSST has different filter bands ($ugrizY$- bands), LSST has a much fainter limiting magnitude than ZTF, LSST will have a different observing strategy to that of ZTF, and LSST will observe SNe at a higher redshift distribution than ZTF.
+With this in mind, we adapted the ZTF developed YSN selection criteria for use with LSST data, evaluating their performance by applying them to an LSST simulation.
+Although there are many different LSST simulations that are suitable for use in this study, for example \texttt{PLAsTiCC} \citep{Kessler_2019} or \texttt{ELAsTiCC} \footnote{The DESC ELAsTiCC Challenge \url{https://portal.nersc.gov/cfs/lsst/DESC_TD_PUBLIC/ELASTICC/} (accessed on 10/07/2025)}, we chose to use the simulations of \citetalias{TiDES_2025}.
+This was to allow for a direct comparison between our YSN selection criteria and those of TiDES (\citetalias{TiDES_2025}).